HesusG/da-ds-notebook-solutions/9-14 DA/SP 12 Automation/README.md

 # Sprint 12: Automation
 ## EN: Automation
-📅 English version last update:
+📅 English version last update: unknown (before 2025)

 ⛔ This project does not start with a template for the student.